Introduction

 Example: Apache Impala™

-In this example we will register the proprietary Impala JDBC driver provided by Cloudera on KNIME Server.
-This example sets up the driver so that KNIME Server will impersonate workflow users on JDBC connections.
+In this example we will register the proprietary Impala JDBC driver provided by Cloudera on KNIME Hub.
+This example sets up the driver so that KNIME Hub will impersonate workflow users on JDBC connections.

 1. Download the proprietary Impala JDBC from the Cloudera website.